jizongFox/lm-rs/README.md

 3. Computes matrix-free Jacobian-vector product results using our CUDA implementation.
 4. Computes ground truth Jacobian-vector products from Step 2, and compares it with the CUDA-accelerated results obtained in Step 3.

-Since we compute the dense ground truth Jacobians, this test requires at least 25 GB memory.
+Since we compute the dense ground truth Jacobians, this test requires at least 35 GB memory, and can take up to 20 minutes to complete in the first run.